02: GPS

 • The sun is rising.

-• On this day at the home port, the sun rose at 6 am.
+• At the home port, the sun rose at 6 am.

 • Four hours difference = 60° west of home port.